aristosMiliaressis/vhost-brute/README.md

   - uses retries to mitigate false positives from dns loadbalancing.
 - option to filter status codes.
 - request rate control.
+- integrates with cdncheck to detect waf bypass

 <br>